January 1993 airstrikes on Iraq: January 19 incident

 On the 19th, an F-4G fired an AGM-88 HARM at an Iraqi SAM site after a 14 nm lock-on east of Mosul.
 An hour later, an F-16C was fired upon by AAA but not hit.
 Two hours later a section of F-16C's were fired upon and dropped cluster bombs on guns north of Mosul.
-Iraq then later called a cease fire to celebrate Clinton's inauguration which took place on the 20th of January.
+Iraq then later called a cease fire to celebrate Clinton's inauguration which took place on 20 January.

 January 21/22 incident

-Around 17 hours after President Bill Clinton took office, a hunter/killer team of two F-4Gs and two F-16Cs struck an Iraqi SAM site at on the 21st of January 1993 at 5:09AM EST (January 22, 1993 - 1:09AM).
+Around 17 hours after President Bill Clinton took office, a hunter/killer team of two F-4Gs and two F-16Cs struck an Iraqi SAM site at on 21 January 1993 at 5:09 am EST (January 22, 1993 - 1:09 am).
 The two Wild Weasel (F-4G) aircraft were escorting French Air Force Mirage F1 aircraft configured for reconnaissance.
 These Mirages were on a "routine monitoring mission" north of the 36th Parallel near Mosul when the aircraft were attacked by ground fire.
 The aircraft were then painted by an Iraqi SAM radar and in return, one of the F-4Gs launched an AGM-88 HARM missile 12 miles or 19 km north of Mosul.